adrianriobo/qe-eventmanager/README.md

 ## Configuration

 The eventmanager requires a set of information around the `providers` on which it can act upon
-and a set or `rules` defining the integrations and the actions to be executed.
+and a set or `flows` defining the integrations and the actions to be executed.

 ### Providers

-Here is a sample for a providers configuration:

 ```yaml
 umb: